djordjejankovic10/community-bloom-portal/priority-3-commenting-experience.md

 - Reply functionality:
   - Reply button visible on each comment
   - Reply button on comments initiates a full screen bottom sheet
-  - Reply sheet shows the original comment at the top with a visual connecting line between the original comment and reply area for clear threading context
+  - Reply sheet shows the original comment (and any media) at the top with a visual connecting line between the original comment and reply area for clear threading context
   - Reply sheet includes the original commenter's avatar and name for context
   - Reply sheet includes a back/close button to return to the post detail view
   - Reply input field auto-focuses when the sheet opens